GEOS-ESM/ESMA-Baselibs/README.md

   platforms, make sure you have "yacc" and "lex".

 - on Darwin, GNU sed is needed for ESMF Applications.
-This sed must be visible as sed (and not, say, gsed as installed by Macports)
+This sed must be visible as sed (and not, say, gsed as installed by Brew)

 - CMake of a recent vintage